csmith/chameth.com/site/content/post/2016-10-18-shoring-up-sshd/index.md

 using remotely modern clients to connect.
 Similarly the host-key DSA algorithm uses a 1024 bit key, so should be disabled.

-Many of the supported encryption algorithms use basically-broken algorithms (`3des-cbc`, `arcfour`, for example).
+Many of the rejected encryption algorithms use basically-broken algorithms (`3des-cbc` and `arcfour` for example).
 Some of the remaining are block ciphers with small block sizes, which makes them weak (e.g. `blockfish-cbc` uses a block size of 64 bits).